 York Market Analysis

 The Toronto Real Estate Board tracks statistics using geographic boundaries called MLS areas.
 These areas typically correspond quite closely to counties or regions.
 In the case of York, it is basically the Regional Municipality of York, more commonly called York Region.
-With just over 1.1M residents, York includes Vaughan, Markham, Richmond Hill, King, Aurora, Whitchurch-Stouffville, Aurora, Newmarket and East Gwillimbury.
+With just over 1.1M residents, York includes Vaughan, Markham, Richmond Hill, King, Aurora, Whitchurch-Stouffville, Georgina, Newmarket and East Gwillimbury.

 We know your market and here’s where we prove it.